 However, certain consequences are not as easily treatable.
 These are our errors in reasoning, also termed logical fallacies.
 At best, they’re harmless but misleading.
 At worst, they lead us to develop self-sabotaging beliefs about relationships, which hamper breakup recovery and even prevent us from finding new love.
 This article aims to shine a light on five that I consider most destructive and toxic.
-Let’s cover them.

-The fallacy of composition arises when one infers that something is true of the whole from the fact that it is true of some part of the whole.
+The Fallacy Of Composition arises when one infers that something is true of the whole from the fact that it is true of some part of the whole.
 Put differently, it arises when someone mistakenly concludes that something that is true for an individual must also be true for the group to which that individual belongs.
 (1)

 Here’s a typical example: “my ex-girlfriend cheated on me.
 My next partner is also probably going to cheat.
 Hell, all women are cheaters.
 Fuck relationships.
 Fuck women.
 I’ll just stay single.”

 Notice how the example infers that all women are cheaters just because the person in question got cheated on?
-This abrupt jump to an invalid conclusion is the composition fallacy in action.
+This abrupt jump to an invalid conclusion is the Composition Fallacy in action.

-Here are a few more examples of this fallacy:
+Here are a few more examples:

 - My stoner ex-boyfriend only wore Supreme branded, oversized, and baggy clothing.
 Therefore, all men who wear Supreme branded, oversized and baggy clothing are low-life stoners that I should stay away from.